pierremaw/Tradingview-ChartBot/README.md

 # TradingView Chart Automation

-**TradingView Chart Automation** is a Python-based automation that captures TradingView chart snapshots and updates Airtable records on demand via webhooks.
+**TradingView Chart Automation** is a Python-based automation that captures snapshots of TradingView charts and updates Airtable records automatically.

 This project served as a deep dive into full-stack Python development.
 It provided hands-on experience with environment configuration, authenticated web automation, and API-driven workflows.
 The automation runs on remote systems using Docker, Flask, and Selenium.